Endowment Fund for Education (EFFE) Grants

 - Biomedical Photojournalism: A Pediatric Ophthalmologist Teaching Aboard the Flying Eye Hospital ‘Orbis’.

 - Four college students prepared a research project utilizing high speed motion pictures to document the behavior of liquids in space.
 NASA accepted them on a zero-gravity flight and EFFE helped to pay the students' expenses.

 EFFE Grant Application

-EFFE Grant application deadline is February 1.
+EFFE Grant application period is February 1 – March 1.